2016SoftwarePractices/Encryptomail/readme.md

 # Software Engineering Practices - CS4260
+### A web application built using Ruby on Rails

 ---

-## There are two apps in this project that are intended to be run side-by-side

-### webapp
+### /webapp - Website code
 *   Ruby on Rails App to run the web portal for user registration and group management

-##### Frontend
+* Frontend
-* Devise
+    * Devise:
         *  A frontend module for running session and user authentication/authorization

-* MaterializeCSS
+    * MaterializeCSS:
         *  Frontend module for creating good looking CSS

-### emailapp
+### /webapp/lib - Application code
 * Ruby app to run the mail redirection service
 * Key generation requires entropy on your server.
 Here's a good guide to help out with that: https://www.digitalocean.com/community/tutorials/how-to-setup-additional-entropy-for-cloud-servers-using-haveged
 * Check your entropy with the following (Linux only):
 ```
     cat /proc/sys/kernel/random/entropy_avail
 ```
-The number returned should be > 1000, otherwise, key generation may not work.
+* The number returned should be > 1000, otherwise, key generation may not work.

 #### PGP Encryption
 * GnuPG